H.R. 4850: Endangered Species Recovery Act of 2025

 Why it matters

-The practical impact is in the bill's legal construction clause.
-It says any reference in a law, map, regulation, document, paper, or other record of the United States to the “Endangered Species Act of 1973” must be treated as a reference to the “Endangered Species Recovery Act.”
-That means the new name would flow across federal materials without requiring Congress or agencies to rewrite every existing statute and record one by one.
+The reach comes from one sentence.
+Any reference in a law, map, regulation, document, paper, or other federal record to the "Endangered Species Act of 1973" would automatically be read as a reference to the new name.
+That means Congress and agencies would not have to hunt down and rewrite every existing statute and file by hand — the rename flows through on its own.

 1